BartJongejan/Bracmat/README.md

       A Bracmat script that edits the output of the emscripten C-to-Javascript compiler and creates a HTML page containing Javascript embodying Bracmat.

-    * emscriptenHowToHTML.bat
+    * emscriptenHowToHTML.sh

-      Windows batch file that runs emscripten and does some postprocessing, creating a Javascript version of Bracmat.
+      Linux batch file that runs emscripten and does some postprocessing, creating a Javascript version of Bracmat, bracmatJS.html.
+      Requirement: emscripten 1.37.21
+      emcc and bracmat must be in PATH to run this script.

     * json.c